 Let $c_{il}=I(C_i=l)$ be the latent class indicator and introduce the normal prior distribution $\textrm{N}(\mathbf{b}_l,\mathbf{B}_l)$ on the coefficients $\bfeta_l$, the conditional posterior distribution of $\bfeta_l$ given $w$ is multivariate normal, $\pi(\bfeta_l\mid-)\sim \textrm{N}(\mathbf{m}^*_{l},\mathbf{S}^*_{l})$.
 Here $\mathbf{S}^*_{l}=(\mathbf{V}^T\Omega_{l}\mathbf{V}+\mathbf{B}_l^{-1})^{-1}$, $\mathbf{V}$ is the design matrix with each row $\bfX_{i0}^T$, $\Omega_{l}=diag(w_{1l},\dots,w_{nl})$, and $\mathbf{m}^*_l=\mathbf{S}^*_l(\mathbf{B}_l^{-1}\mathbf{b}_l+\mathbf{S}^T\mathbf{m}_l)$, where $\mathbf{m}_l$ is a vector in $R^n$, and the $i$th component is $m_l^{(i)}=c_{il}-1/2 + w_{il}\{\log[\sum_{k\neq l}\exp(\bfX_{i0}^T\bfeta_k)]\}$.

-For the collected longitudinal and continuous A1c measurements, we assume a linear mixed effects model with profile-specific coefficients and variances ($\bfbeta^*_C, \sigma^2_C$).
+For the collected longitudinal and continuous A1c measurements, we assume a linear mixed-effects model with profile-specific coefficients and variances ($\bfbeta^*_C, \sigma^2_C$).
 Let $\bfD_i$ denote a $T_i\times p$ covariate matrix, with associated $p$-vector of coefficients $\bfbeta$.
 The $j$th row of $\bfD_i$, denoted by $\bfD_{ij}$, is then a $p$-vector of covariate values measured at time $j$.
 Covariates for profile-specific effects $\bfbeta^*_{C_i}$ and for individual-specific random effects $\mathbf{b}_i$ are denoted by the $T_i\times q$ matrix $\bfD_i^*$ and the $T_i\times r$ matrix $\bfD_i^{**}$, respectively, both with structures similar to $\bfD_i$.
 There may be overlap of the covariates in $\bfD_i$, $\bfD_i^*$ and $\bfD_i^{**}$, including main effects and high-order interactions of $\bfX_i$.
 Deterministic functions of time, for example, basis spline functions of time in our EHR application, can be included in the covariates.

-which is a linear mixed effects model with a mixture of location and scale parameters varying across profiles.
+which is a linear mixed-effects model with a mixture of location and scale parameters varying across profiles.
 The profile-specific coefficients $\bfbeta^*_{C_i}$ can capture the differential trajectories of A1c measurements with time-varying covariates in $\bfD_i^*$.
-Model~\eqref{y} is a location and scale mixture model that is flexible to capture non-Gaussian distributions as shown in Figure~\ref{a1c_30}.
+Model~\eqref{y} is a location and scale mixture model that is flexible enough to capture non-Gaussian distributions as shown in Figure~\ref{a1c_30}.
 Here $\mathbf{\Sigma}_{r\times r}$ is the covariance-variance matrix of the individual-specific random effects $\mathbf{b}_i$, which could be simplified as a diagonal matrix if the components of $\mathbf{b}_i$ are treated as independent or a scalar if $\mathbf{b}_i$ only represents random intercepts.

 We assign weakly informative and conjugate prior distributions to the parameters~\citep{gelman2008}.
-The inference is not sensitive to the hyper-parameter values, as expected with large sample sizes.
-The prior specification and full conditional posterior distributions as efficient Gibbs sampler are presented in the Appendix~\ref{ps-ig}.
+The prior specification and full conditional posterior distributions as efficient Gibbs sampler are presented in Appendix~\ref{ps-ig}.
 After convergence, based on the posterior samples of the parameters, we can impute the missing A1c values and disseminate completed datasets.